 5.2.
 Select the right programming language

-When you have decided the development path, it won’t take time to select the right programming language.
+When you have decided on the development path, it won’t take time to select the right programming language.

 Starting with the Android app, the first thing you’ll need is Android Studio.
-After that, you can design the interface of your app using XML and write all the logic using any or all languages like Kotlin, Java and C++.
+After that, you can design the interface of your app using XML and write all the logic using any or all languages like Kotlin, Java, and C++.
 According to Google, more than 50% of developers are now using Kotlin to develop their apps, and so if you’re just starting out, go with Kotlin.

 - Use a single input field whenever possible.
 Multiple fields and making users switch between different modes creates a bad user experience and the pushes user instantly leave your app.

 - Overusing push notification is another bad practice.
 This annoys the user and gives them a major reason to uninstall your app.